ceruulean/cv/content/pages/accessibility.md

 ### 2a.
 Labels

-Use `aria-label="Close"` to lavel the purpose of interactive elements and buttons without inner text.
+Use `aria-label="Close"` to label the purpose of interactive elements and buttons without inner text.
+In this case, `"Close"` for a button that closes something.

 `<Element aria-labelledby="idOfAnotherElement" />` if another element contains text that describes this element.